HIO Coronavirus (COVID-19) FAQ

-A. As you will be maintaining your student visa status while taking your full-time on-line classes, you should be able to reenter the U.S. unless you are seeking to enter from a Level 3 country.
-This situation is constantly changing so this information may change with very little advance notice.
+A. As you will be maintaining your student visa status while taking your full-time on-line classes, you should be able to reenter the U.S. once the various travel bans are lifted.
+The situation relating to COVID 19 is constantly changing so this information may change with very little advance notice.

 Q. Instead of traveling back to my home country, may I go elsewhere in the U.S.?

-A. Yes, as long as you maintain your student visa status while taking your full-time on-line classes, you can go somewhere else in the U.S. You must provide the address where you are residing using the HIO change of address form.
+A. For at least the spring term and summer, yes, as long as you maintain your student visa status while taking your full-time on-line classes, you can go somewhere else in the U.S. You must provide the address where you are residing using the HIO change of address form.

 Q. I am required to leave campus.
 If I depart the US and my visa has expired how do I obtain a new visa to return to campus for the fall?
 Should I anticipate any problem?

 A. You should contact your HIO advisor to discuss your situation.